Are You Feeling Overwhelmed? How to Manage Stress

 - Not taking responsibility for the quality of your own life.
 Blaming others.

 Try these principles for managing an overwhelmed life summarized from the book, CrazyBusy: Overstretched, Overbooked, and About to Snap!
 Strategies for Handling Your Fast-Paced Life.

-Challenge yourself to implement one of these suggestions this week.
+Challenge yourself to implement one of these suggestions this week to stop feeling overwhelmed.